apache/drill/contrib/format-access/README.md

 ```

 ## Schemas
 Drill will discover the schema automatically from the Access file.
-The plugin does support schema provisioning, but that should not be used.
+The plugin does support schema provisioning for consistency, but is not recommended.

 ## Querying a Table
 Access files will contain multiple tables.
 To access a specific table, use the `table()` function in the `FROM` clause, and specify the table name using the `tableName` parameter, as shown below.